danchoi/goog/README.md

 ![screenshot](https://github.com/danchoi/goog/raw/master/screenshot.png)

 goog in Vim mode.
-(Search command: `goog -v -d m boston hackatnon`)
+(Search command: `goog -v -d m boston hackathon`)

 You can move the cursor on or before the link you want to open in your browser, and then press `<leader>o` to open it.